MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 >[!IMPORTANT]
 > Farm Administrators can modify Term Groups on-premises.
 These changes will not replicate to SharePoint Online.
 It is important that Farm Administrators be notified to not make changes on-premises.

 You also have the option of installing hybrid content types.
-This feature propagates updates from your SharePoint Online content types to your SharePoint Server site collections.
+This feature propagates updates made to your SharePoint Online content types to your SharePoint Server site collections.

 ## Prerequisites